 Single-payer healthcare or it’s a type of generally accepted healthcare funded by taxes that cover the payment of important healthcare for all residents, with payment covered by a single public system.
-Single payer healthcare system may agree to healthcare services from private organization, or may own and employ healthcare resources and personnel.
-Single payer healthcare describes the system whereby healthcare is paid by a single public authority.
+This system may agree to healthcare services from private organization, or may own and employ healthcare resources and personnel.
+It also describes the system whereby healthcare is paid by a one public authority.

 Describing The Single-Payer Healthcare System